Applications for 2022 Study Abroad programs are NOW OPEN!

 Be mentored by BYU Engineering faculty who show you the world through an engineering lens, expose you to innovations practiced abroad and teach you how engineering changes as you cross borders.
-Attend the fair to meet faculty directing this year's programs and find the adventure that is right for you.
+Scroll down to find the adventure that is right for you.

 The Weidman Center for Global Leadership provides scholarships for all study abroad programs offered by the engineering college.
 Scholarship amounts vary by program and do not require an extra application process —students accepted will receive the scholarship that relates to that program.